adpj0220/team-9-princess-margaret-cancer-centre/deliverables/deliverable-2/README.md

 # Segway/Princess Margaret Research

 ## Description
-- Our application allows users to easily access the genome software Segway through an instance of a galaxy server which we have setup.
+- Our application allows users to easily access the genome software Segway through an instance of a Galaxy server which we have set up.
 - This will allow users to easily access the functionality of Segway from any computer without needing to download the program and understand the command line functionality as we have created a simple and understandable interface for users.
 - Before the deployment of our galaxy server, the only way to use Segway was to download the software onto ones own computer and use it through the command line.
-Segway only functions on Linux, so by hosting a public instance of it, we have greatly expanded accessibility to Segway, which is our partners main objective, and their vision of a MVP.
+Segway only functions on Linux, so by hosting a public instance of it, we have greatly expanded accessibility to Segway, which is our partners main objective, and their vision of an MVP.

 ## Key Features
 -   Users are now able to upload their genomedata and other necessary files easily to our application through Galaxy's simple user interface.